 Folding bead construction can make them more difficult to mount.
 Worn tire can split along its seams.

 Very puncture-resistant.
-Service life is well above the 500-600 miles of other road tires.
+Service life is well above the 500 to 600 miles of other road tires.
 Offers excellent cornering.
 Rolling resistance is minimal.

 Tend to be heavier than other road tires.
-Installation can be a bit tricky, with a risk of a pinch flat.
+Installation can be a bit tricky.
 Tends to fail at the sidewalls rather than the treads.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.